 8.2.3.
-Assembling the Descriptor from web.xml, web-fragment.xml and Annotations used.
+Assembling the Descriptor from web.xml, web-fragment.xml and Annotations

+If the order in which the listeners, servlets, filters are invoked is important to an application then a deployment descriptor must be used.
+Also, if necessary, the ordering element defined above can be used.
 As described above, when using annotations to define the listeners, servlets and filters, the order in which they are invoked is unspecified.
 Below are a set of rules that apply for assembling the final deployment descriptor for the application: